-Cork, its city and surrounding countryside, has for centuries benefited from the natural maritime haven that is its harbour.
-Among the largest of its kind in the world, Cork Harbour has been a porous site of settlement and migration, commerce and trade, fortification and incarceration, and holds deep cultural and economic relevance.
+Cork has for centuries benefited from the natural maritime haven that is its harbour.
+Amongst the largest of its kind in the world, it has long been a porous site for settlement and migration, commerce, defence, and leisure, and holds deep cultural and economic relevance.

-Fittingly presented in the Long Room of the city’s old Custom House, this exhibition is inspired by Cork’s motto – Statio Bene Fide Carinis (a safe harbour for ships) – and coincides with the 300th anniversary of the world’s oldest established yacht club: Royal Cork Yacht Club.
+Fittingly presented in the Long Room of the city’s old Custom House, this exhibition is inspired by Cork’s motto, Statio Bene Fida Carinis, which translates as ‘a safe harbour for ships’.

 Sundays and Bank Holidays

 © 2023 www.crawfordartgallery.ie